 Some people think that disaster recovery is like insurance—useless most of the time but very helpful on occasion.
 This is somewhat true, but the steps taken to form a disaster recovery plan are also useful in other ways.
 Most cybersecurity guidance suggests some of the same steps, like determining a threat model, that are also used for disaster recovery.
 Disasters of all kinds are especially damaging to small and medium businesses with little excess capital, so spending some money on disaster recovery planning now is very important to avoiding a disaster destroying a business later on.

 DC Encompass is a leading provider of reliable and secure data backup solutions.
 We offer fast, reliable & seamless data backup solutions for business continuity.
-To find out more about how our storage and back up solutions can help you and what we offer click here
+Find out more about how our storage and back up solutions can help you and how our Disaster Recovery and Network Disaster Recovery Planning services can benefit your business.